 I saw the road-building programme as an example of the kind of enclosure the peasant movements in Brazil were fighting.
 Reading histories of land alienation and resistance movements in Britain, I began to see that these forces had played a major role in our politics, but were now largely forgotten.
 I co-founded a group called The Land is Ours, whose purpose was to try to revitalise public engagement in decisions about how the land is used.
 We occupied a number of sites, including 13 acres of prime real estate beside Wandsworth Bridge in London, which was destined for yet another supermarket.
 We held it for six months, beating the owners, Guinness, in court, and built a village there, which was eventually destroyed in the eviction.

 After writing a few op-eds for the Guardian, I was offered a regular column in 1996.
+I’ve been writing it ever since.
 Thanks to the tolerant and open-minded editors I have been blessed with ever since, I have been able to explore the issues that interest me, however obscure they may be.
 I cannot think of any work I would rather do, except perhaps tracking wolves, but there’s not much call for that in Britain.

 As a result of some of the things I learnt while researching my columns, I began the investigations which culminated in my next book, Captive State: the corporate takeover of Britain, published in 2000.
 The discoveries it made, I felt, shone new light on politics in this country.
 But while the books I had written about other countries were reviewed in most of the papers, Captive State was reviewed hardly anywhere, at least when it was first published.
 The deathly silence with which the book was received suggested to me that some issues are treated by the media as too impolite to discuss.